tefra/xsdata/docs/demos.rst

 xsdata is constantly tested and measured against the `W3C XML Schema 1.1 test suite <https://github.com/w3c/xsdtests>`_.

-The suite is quite extensible and consist of more than 26k tests cases for both XML Schema 1.0 and 1.1.
+The suite is quite extensible and consist of more than 14k valid tests cases for both XML and JSON Binding.

 .. hint::